rigaya/NVEnc/Build.en.md

 export CUDA_PATH=/usr/local/cuda
 ```

-After rebbot, check if the driver has been installed properly.
+After reboot, check if the driver has been installed properly.
 (Tested on AWS g3s.xlarge)

 ```Shell
 $ nvidia-smi